cartesi/docs/cartesi-rollups/quickstart.md

 ## Create an application

-To create the backend application from scratch, run
+To create the backend application from scratch, run:

 ```bash
 sunodo create <dapp-name> --template <language>